kasparsd/contact-form-7-extras/readme.md

 ## Installation

-Search for "Contact Form 7 Extras" using the standard plugin installer.
+Search for "Contact Form 7 Controls" using the standard plugin installer.

 ## Frequently Asked Questions